hnmiecz/starter-academic/content/publication/mieczkowski-2019-helping/index.md

 title: 'Helping not hurting: applying the stereotype content model and bias map to social robotics'
-subtitle: 'We find evidence to suggest that people have similar emotional and behavioral reactions to robots as they have to humans, using the SCM and BIAS map.'
+subtitle: 'We find evidence to suggest that people have similar emotional and behavioral reactions to robots as they have to humans.'
 summary: ''
 authors:
 - Hannah Mieczkowski